 Interpretation

 The high rate of SR-FSGS among unrelated Black children in southern Africa is partially explained by homozygosity for V260E pathogenic mutation in 30% with biopsy-proven SR-FSGS.
 Testing for p.V260E in Black children with NS will identify the subset with SR-FSGS making it possible to avoid kidney biopsy or ineffective treatment modalities and will provide precision diagnosis.
-The high rate of NPHS2-associated SR-FSGS is not due to consanquinity among affected children.
+The high rate of NPHS2-associated SR-FSGS is not due to consanguinity among affected children.
 The history of NPHS2 V260E suggests that this mutation may be widely dispersed among black Africans in southern Africa.

 Introduction